OWASP/www-project-cornucopia/index.md

 To start using Cornucopia:

+1. Either: Obtain or buy a pre-printed deck of cards
-1. Download the document
+1. Or: Download the document
    1. Print the cards onto plain paper or pre-scored card
    1. Cut/separate the individual cards
 1. Identify an application, module or component to assess
 1. Invite business owners, architects, developers, testers along for a card game
 1. Get those infosec folk to provide chocolate, pizza, beer, flowers or all four as prizes